Remarkable upper bounds for interpolation error constants on triangles: Extension to continuously distributed triangles

 where

 and

-\end{lemma} The proof of this Lemma comes down to showing the positivity of the multivariate polynomials; since there is no intrinsic difficulty, we have proved it in the Appendix 1 (Section~\ref{Appendix1}) separately for Lemma~\ref{L1-bound} to Lemma~\ref{L4-bound}.
+\end{lemma} The proof of this lemma comes down to showing the positivity of the multivariate polynomials; since there is no intrinsic difficulty, it is presented in Appendix~\ref{Appendix1} separately for Lemma~\ref{L1-bound} to Lemma~\ref{L4-bound}.

-\begin{proof}[Proof of Theorem~\ref{a-interpolation}] In this proof, for $k=1,2$, we take
+\begin{proof}[Proof of Theorem~\ref{a-interpolation}]\quad In this proof, for $k=1,2$, we take

 For $u\in L^2(T_{a,b})$, from

 we have

 and for $u\in H^1(T_{a,b})$, from